zoltantoth0409/liferay-portal/modules/README.markdown

 The logic that chooses the default deploy directory is as follows:

+- For OSGi modules:
 	1. If the project directory contains a `.lfrbuild-app-server-lib` marker file, the module is deployed to `${app.server.portal.dir}/WEB-INF/lib`.
 	2. If the project directory contains a `.lfrbuild-tool` marker file, the module is deployed to `${liferay.home}/tools/${module.dir.name}`.
 	3. If the project directory contains a `.lfrbuild-static` marker file, the module is deployed to `${liferay home}/osgi/static`.
 	4. If the module symbolic name starts with `com.liferay.portal.`, the module is deployed to `${liferay home}/osgi/portal`.
 	5. Otherwise, the module is deployed to `${liferay home}/osgi/modules`.
+- For themes:
+	1. If the `required-for-startup` property in the `src/WEB-INF/liferay-plugin-package.properties` file is `true`, the theme is deployed to `${liferay home}/osgi/war`.
+	2. Otherwise, the theme is deployed to `${liferay home}/deploy`.

 If possible, you should always use these marker files to specify the deploy directory of your modules.
 If none of these cases apply to you, then add